-- (1) This ordinance applies to all land disturbing activities, including transportation facilities, within the City of Appleton except as provided under sub.
-(3). - (2) Land disturbing activities meeting any one of the following are required to prepare a plan and obtain a permit: - a.
-Building on lots in subdivisions, certified survey maps or unplatted lands.

-- b.
-Land disturbing activities involving grading, removal of protective ground cover or vegetation, excavation, land filling, scraping or other land disturbing activity affecting a surface of two thousand (2,000) square feetone (1) acre or more. - Land disturbing activities involving excavation or filling or a combination of excavating and filling affecting two hundred (200) cubic yards or more of soil, dirt, sand or other excavation or fill material. - dc.
-Land disturbing activities involving street, highway, road or bridge construction, enlargement, relocation or reconstruction affecting a surface area of one (1) acre or more. - e.
+- (1) This ordinance applies to all land disturbing activities within the City of Appleton except as provided under sub.
+(3). - (2) Land disturbing activities meeting any one of the following are required to prepare a plan and obtain a permit. - a.
+Building on lots in subdivisions, certified survey maps or unplatted lands. - b.
+Land disturbing activities involving grading, removal of protective ground cover or vegetation, excavation, land filling, scraping or other land disturbing activity affecting a surface of two thousand (2,000) square feet or more. - c.
+Land disturbing activities involving excavation or filling or a combination of excavating and filling affecting two hundred (200) cubic yards or more of soil, dirt, sand or other excavation or fill material. - d.
+Land disturbing activities involving street, highway, road or bridge construction, enlargement, relocation or reconstruction. - e.
 Land disturbing activities involving the laying, repairing, replacing or enlarging of an underground pipe, wire, cable or facility for a distance of three hundred (300) feet or more. - f.
-Land disturbing activities within protective areas as defined in City of Appleton Municipal Code Sec.
-20-312(f). - g.
-Routine ditch maintenance for a continuous distance of one hundred (100) feet or more. - hd.
-Notwithstanding the previously listed applicability requirements, this ordinance applies to any sites which, in the opinion of the City of Appleton, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that cause undue erosion, that increases water pollution by scouring or the transportation of particulate matter, or that endangers property or public safety. - (3) This ordinance does not apply to the following: - a.
-Land disturbing construction activity that includes the construction of one- (1-) and two- (2-) family residential dwellings that are not part of a larger common plan of development or sale and that result in less than one (1) acre of disturbance.
-These construction sites are regulated by the Wisconsin Department of Safety and Professional Services under s.
+Land disturbing activities within protective areas as defined in City of

+- Appleton Municipal Code Chapter 20\312(f).

+- g.
+Routine ditch maintenance for a continuous distance of one hundred (100) feet or more.

+- h.
+Notwithstanding the previously listed applicability requirements, this ordinance applies to any sites which, in the opinion of the City of Appleton, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue erosion, that increases water pollution by scouring or the transportation of particulate matter, or that endangers property or public safety.

+- (3) This ordinance does not apply to the following:

+- a.
+Land disturbing construction activity

+that includes the construction of one(1-) and two- (2-) family residential

+dwellings that are not part of a larger

+common plan of development or sale

+and that result in less than one (1) acre

+of disturbance.
+These construction sites

+are regulated by the Wisconsin

+Department of Safety and Professional

+Services under s.
 SPS 321.125 Wis.

 Adm.
+Code.

+- a.
+Land disturbing activity that includes the construction of residential buildings pursuant to Wis.
+Adm.
+Code Chapters 20 through 25.

-Code. - b.
-A construction project that is exempted by federal statutes or regulations from the requirement to have a national pollutant discharge elimination system permit issued under Chapter 40, Code of Federal Regulations, part 122, for land disturbing activity. - c.
-Nonpoint discharges from agricultural facilities and practices. - d.
-Nonpoint discharges from silviculture activities. - e.
+- b.
+A construction project that is exempted by federal statutes or regulations from the requirement to have a national pollutant discharge elimination system permit issued under Chapter 40, Code of Federal Regulations, part 122, for land disturbing activity.

+- c.
+Nonpoint discharges from agricultural facilities and practices.

+- d.
+Nonpoint discharges from silviculture activities.

+- e.
 Activities conducted by a state agency, as defined under §227.01 (1), Wis.
-Stats., but also including the office of the district attorney, which is subject to the state plan promulgated or a memorandum of understanding entered into under §281.33 (2), Wis.
+Stats., but also including the office of

+district attorney, which is subject to the state plan promulgated or a memorandum of understanding entered into under §281.33 (2), Wis.
 Stats.